 Provide the Right Environment for the Succulent to Grow Up

 As the new plant takes root, it is imperative that it does so in the right conditions.
-This means giving it the right soil, water, sunlight, and type of pot.
+This means giving it the right succulent soil, water, sunlight, and type of pot.

 The soil for your new succulent should be porous, allowing excess moisture to move away from the new roots.
 The plant should also be watered sparingly, according to the species that you are propagating.
-Most succulents don’t need much water at all and will wilt and die if given too much.
+Most live succulents don’t need much water at all and will wilt and die if given too much.
 The same goes for the amount of sunlight, which will differ again between species.

 Finally, you want to use the right kind of pot as well.
 This may seem strange, but the pot matters.
-You should use a pot that has proper drainage in the bottom, as collected moisture will damage your new succulent.
+You should use a planter pot that has proper drainage in the bottom, as collected moisture will damage your new succulent.

 Try Not to Touch the Pups

 The new pups of the succulent plant are delicate.
 The oils on your skin can actually cause them harm if handled too much.
 To check for the successful rooting of your succulent, simply pull the cutting out of the pot and check to see if roots have come yet.
 If they have, it will pull the surrounding soil out with it.

 Propagation in Spring and Autumn